 Oakley offers the Jawbone as part of their Customizable program.
 With this program you can choose the color of the upper and lower parts of the frame, the ear socks, icons, lens color for both lenses, and have text etched into one pair of lenses.
 There are some truly crazy colors to choose from so you can really make them your own.

 While not the cheapest option for sunglasses, the Jawbones offer a level of technology and style that few can match.
 Having used these in all sorts of conditions and activities I can say that the Jawbone’s perform well no matter what.
-Find out more at www.oakley.com.
+For more info on the Jawbone and other Oakley eyewear, visit www.oakley.com.

 MSRP $195.00 – 300.00